Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Related Work

 \section{Related Work}

-There are several works that use LLMs for mathematical reasoning, both in natural-language~\cite{deepseekai2025deepseekv3technicalreport} and formal language for ITP~\cite{ren2025deepseekproverv2advancingformalmathematical,lin2025goedelproverfrontiermodelopensource}.
+There are several works that use LLMs for mathematical reasoning, both in natural language~\cite{deepseekai2025deepseekv3technicalreport} and formal language for ITP~\cite{ren2025deepseekproverv2advancingformalmathematical,lin2025goedelproverfrontiermodelopensource}.
 They focused mainly on solving existing problems and used Supervised Fine-Tuning (SFT) and/or Reinforcement Learning with Verified Rewards (RLVR) to improve problem-solving ability of LLMs.
-To overcome the limited dataset for training, the approach to generate problems to solve by AI is also proposed in some previous works~\cite{dong2025stpselfplayllmtheorem,huang2025r,zhan2025mathsmith}.
+To overcome the limited dataset for training, approaches to generate problems to solve by AI are also proposed in some previous works~\cite{dong2025stpselfplayllmtheorem,huang2025r,zhan2025mathsmith}.
 These works are different from our approach in the following two points: First, our approach is focused on generating and proving meaningful theorems, while these works are focused on training the LLM prover.
 Second, while these works are based on reinforcement learning, our approach is based on in-context learning, which can be applied to closed-source LLMs.

+Several studies have reported that including appropriate contexts in prompts improves the mathematical reasoning ability of LLMs \cite{wei2022chain,zhou2022least,drori2022neural,hu2024minictx,poiroux2025reliable}.
+While these studies use handmade examples or data extracted from a database as in-context learning sources, our framework uses outputs from the LLM itself, as in In-Context Reinforcement Learning~\cite{moeini2025survey}.
+It has also been proposed to conjecture and prove propositions to be used as lemmas for proving more difficult theorems~\cite{thakur2023context,wang2023lego,chen2025seed,baba2025prover}.
+Unlike these studies, we do not provide the theorem to prove to the LLM; instead, we focus on the LLM's ability to discover the theorem and the libraries used as context during proof generation are produced before the target theorem statement is given.